 Developing and Nurturing Purpose in the Academic Life at PLU and in the World

-In each year-long seminar, seven to nine faculty will meet to study and discuss a variety of matters vital to their profession as faculty at PLU.
-They will discuss some important historical materials and debates about vocation, various contemporary issues in pedagogy and higher education, and selected related controversies in contemporary society and academic disciplines.
+Through a year-long seminar with seven colleagues across the university, faculty are invited to consider the idea that purposeful learning shapes meaningful living, and to discuss ways to mentor students to live into the PLU mission.
+Each seminar group will meet to study and discuss a variety of matters vital to their profession as faculty at PLU.
+They will discuss some important historical materials and debates about vocation, various contemporary issues in pedagogy and higher education, and related controversies in contemporary society and academic disciplines.
 These discussions will intersect with consideration of PLU’s mission and individual faculty members’ academic and personal goals.

 - A heightened understanding of the rich, inclusive notion of “vocation” and of the challenges that PLU students face in developing their own senses of purpose in life.